DiscordGuide/discordguide.github.io/content/bots.md

 ## Discord Bots

-**WARNING** We are still editing this guide, due to some recently updates and new changes to running bots.
+**WARNING** We are still editing this guide, due to some recent updates and new changes to running bots.
 We will update this as soon as possible.

-Hey it’s me, we’re here to talk to you about Bots!
+Hey, it’s me, we’re here to talk to you about Bots!

 Yeah Bots, those funny programs you see doing all sorts of things all around Discord!
 Ever wondered what others are out there and how to make them?
 That’s pretty much what these Bot guides are for!